-This article contains information about using Microsoft Office 2010 suites and programs on a computer that is running another version of Microsoft Office.
-This article also provides advice to help prevent different versions of Office from conflicting with one another.
+Information about how to use Office 2010 suites and programs on a computer that is running another version of Office

 Virtual PCWindows Virtual PC is a free download for Windows 7 and can be used to enable multiple versions of Office to be installed on the same Windows 7 computer without the conflicts described by the rest of this article.
 For more information about Windows Virtual PC, see the following Knowledge Base article: